Picture: producers: Alberto Grimaldi, Martin Scorsese

 Epic brims with kudos vets in all departments.
 Oscar winner Daniel Day-Lewis (“My Left Foot”) — touted as a contender since pic’s 20-minute teaser unpooled in Cannes — turns in an intense, comic-surreal perf as cleaver-wielding gang head Bill “The Butcher” Cutting.
 And “Titanic” star Leonardo DiCaprio, an Oscar nominee for “What’s Eating Gilbert Grape,” sheds much of his rascally image as the vengeful Amsterdam Vallon.
 Cameron Diaz also gives a lusty perf as a woman devoted to two men.

 Smaller roles show off the talents of Oscar-winner Jim Broadbent (“Iris”), as opportunistic politician Boss Tweed, and Oscar-nominee Liam Neeson as Priest Vallon, whose murder is the motivating factor for orphaned son Amsterdam’s actions.
 John C. Reilly plays a Five Points cop on the take and proves to be quite the Miramax house thesp this year, with roles in two other pics from the distrib, “Chicago” and “The Hours” (which Par has domestically and Miramax overseas).

-Behind the camera, a long list of Scorsese’s prior collaborators are in top form.
+, a long list of Scorsese’s prior collaborators are in top form.